fight233/DThouse_cxd/documentation/webdocs/markdowndocs/administrator.md

 ## Configuration on Client

-*taos* is the TDengine shell and is a client that connects to taosd.
-TDengine uses the same configuration file taos.cfg for the client, with default location at /etc/taos.
+*taos* is the DThouse shell and is a client that connects to taosd.
+DThouse uses the same configuration file taos.cfg for the client, with default location at /etc/taos.
 You can change it by specifying command line parameter -c when you run taos.
 For example, *taos -c /home/user*, it will read the configuration file taos.cfg from directory /home/user.

 The parameters related to client configuration are listed below:

-- masterIP: IP address of TDengine server
+- masterIP: IP address of DThouse server
 - charset: character set, default is the system .
-For data type nchar, TDengine uses unicode to store the data.
+For data type nchar, DThouse uses unicode to store the data.
 Thus, the client needs to tell its character set.
 - locale: system language setting
 - defaultUser: default login user, default is root
 - defaultPass: default password, default is taosdata